mirpo/fastapi-gen/packages/template-llama/README.md

 ### Mastering Local LLM Inference

 1. **Setup & Configuration**
-   - Run `make init` to set up everything
+   - Run `make install` to install dependencies
+   - Download the model with `make download` (see Quick Start)
    - Check `/health` endpoint for model and hardware info
    - Experiment with different configuration parameters